wlaur/encomp/docs/usage.rst

 The exact names used by CoolProp must be used.
-Note that these are different for humid air.
+Note that these are different for :py:class:`encomp.fluids.HumidAir`.

 .. code-block:: python